 It’s possible to appeal a financial aid decision and negotiate the financial aid package.
 If other schools offered additional aid, you could leverage those offers to get additional aid from your college of choice.

 You may be able to negotiate aid if you have additional accomplishments that you achieved after your application was submitted.
 For example, if you won a major science competition or had an article published in an academic journal, you may be eligible for additional merit-based aid.

 If the financial aid office can’t help you and your family with more money, you may want to consider taking out additional federal student loans.

 If your parents are willing to take out loans in their names, another option is federal Parent PLUS Loans.
 Parent PLUS loans have higher maximums than some other loan types and can be borrowed up to the school-certified cost of attendance, minus any financial aid.
 However, Parent PLUS Loans have much higher interest rates than other federal student loans.

-Ways to Pay for College When Financial Aid Isn’t Enough
+Other Options to Pay for College

 If you have performed the above steps for how to get more money through filing the FAFSA and still don’t get enough money to cover the entire cost of your education, you may wonder what to do if need-based financial aid is not enough.
 There are other ways besides the FAFSA, and your college’s financial aid office may be able to assist through these sources:

 Apply for Scholarships and Grants

 The first step in what to do if need-based financial aid is not enough is to apply for outside scholarships and grants.
 Unlike student loans, most scholarships and grants don’t have to be repaid.

 While your college is one source of gift aid, it’s not your only option.
 Scholarships and grants can be found through churches, non-profit organizations, and private companies.
 They can range in value from small amounts to covering the total cost of attendance.